bobbylcraig/theCannonGame/README.md

 # theCannonGame
 <p>Really simplistic game written in exclusively Python for my intro CS class.</p>
 I'd say the programming is pretty messy and the game is rather imperfect.
 Still, it's fun to play if you're really bored...you might be able to beat my high score.
 I think the most difficult part of this project was getting the physics simulations right...I never realized just how difficult it is.
+<p>As you play the game, new factors are brought in with each subsequent level; eventually, the game becomes a fair amount of luck as winds gusting ±10 meters per second from the wind that is already blowing push your ball around and leave you on the edge of your seat.
+This project keeps the user interesting by allowing for plenty of input, encouraging competition with the leaderboard, and using real physics to model the behavior of launching a ball––it is really neat to see how the ball actually responds in different situations.</p>